 We select the best of these ancient methods for our blended learning method.
 These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.
 They are repeatable processes, and several produce measurable effects on our physiology.
 These changes include increased brainwave coherence, lower heart rate, and increased skin resistance.
 Changes like this prove these partitions of consciousness differ significantly from waking, dreaming, and sleeping.

 We divide these tools into four major categories:

 Everyone can use these methods to create their unique spiritual path, and you can start with any of these methods.
 The more of them you use, the faster your progress.

 Looking for a Black Cat in a Dark Room

 Examining each of the various approaches to spirituality is like looking in a mirror.
-We see how we may be using an approach to the inner quest that may not yield the results we want.
+We see how the wrong approach to the inner quest may not yield the results we want.
 It is perfectly okay to change your path.

-We know many people are under the influence of organized religion.
-They indoctrinate at an early age and use groupthink manipulation to keep their customer base.
-They use fear and anger to protect their cash flow.
-However, more and more people are not satisfied with their proclamation that they have actually found the cat.
+We know many people live under the influence of organized religion.
+They come from families where they indoctrinate children at an early age.
+Others join because they are looking for answers to life’s dilemmas.
+People in crisis are vulnerable, and these people willingly subject themselves to indoctrination to find answers and solutions.
+However, more and more people are not satisfied with their proclamation that they have found the cat.